 First, the amendments ensure that unions can bring human rights claims to the Tribunal when they feel this is the most appropriate forum to resolve those disputes.
-This is an issue that may arise when a union is trying to address broad concerns about systemic discrimination and/or seeking systemic remedies.
-While arbitrators have the jurisdiction to interpret and apply the Human Rights Code, they have rarely issued the kinds of systemic remedies that are necessary to eradicate the dynamics or practices that support discriminatory behaviour or the kinds of damages that have been awarded by human rights tribunals.
-Arbitrators also face
+This may happen when a union is trying to address broad concerns about systemic discrimination and/or seeking systemic remedies.
+While arbitrators have the jurisdiction to interpret and apply the Code, they have rarely issued the kinds of systemic remedies that are necessary to eradicate the dynamics or practices that support discriminatory behaviour or the kinds of damages that have been awarded by human rights tribunals.
+Arbitrators also face institutional limits in that they are unable to amend the collective agreement and lack the institutional independence or security of courts and tribunals.
+Accordingly, unions will have new opportunities to consider what is the most effective and appropriate way to resolve a particular dispute.